 "Ol Man River" / "Long Haired Mama" Song Controversy

-The song, "Ol Man River," written in 1927, has been referred to as a Negro folk song and is credited to Jerome Kern for the music and Oscar Hammerstein II for the lyrics.
+The song "Ol Man River," written in 1927, has been referred to as a Negro folk song and is credited to Jerome Kern for the music and Oscar Hammerstein II for the lyrics.
 There is also a claim that the song was originally written as "Long Haired Mama," by Maury Madison from Kentucky.
 Maury Madison [born William Renick Smith] and his parents are listed as white in the U.S. Federal Census.
-However, in 1959, The Commercial Appeal newspaper identified Maury Madison as a Negro who wrote "Ole Man River."
+However, in 1959 The Commercial Appeal newspaper identified Maury Madison as a Negro who wrote "Ole Man River."
 The story was reprinted in various newspapers in the United States [sources: "Long-haired Mama," in The Florence Times, 10/10/1959, p.
-4, and in the Kentucky New Era, 10/06/1959, p.
+4 and the Kentucky New Era, 10/06/1959, p.
 4].

-The story had actually come to light in 1933 in the New York Times when Spaeth, referred to as "The Tune Detective," noted that the song "Old Man River" was "a remarkable imitation of the real thing...."
-"In 1927 there was published in Paris a song named 'Long Haired Mamma,' by Maury Madison, with the opening measures of its chorus practically identical with the corresponding part of 'Ol Man River.' - - [source: O. E. Dunlap, Jr., "Trailing the Songs" within the article "100,000 Melodies are on tap for a network - The Tune Detective sleuths ten popular songs," New York Times, 10/08/1933, p.
+The story had actually come to light in 1933 in the New York Times when Spaeth, referred to as "The Tune Detective," noted that the song "Old Man River" was "a remarkable imitation of the real thing....
+In 1927 there was published in Paris a song named 'Long Haired Mamma,' by Maury Madison, with the opening measures of its chorus practically identical with the corresponding part of 'Ol Man River.'" - - [source: O. E. Dunlap, Jr., "Trailing the Songs" within the article "100,000 Melodies are on tap for a network - The Tune Detective sleuths ten popular songs," New York Times, 10/8/1933, p.
 X11].

 The Maury Madison Papers, 1926-1950 are held at the University of Texas at Austin.
-The collection includes music written by Madison after his return to the U.S. in 1931, when he began writing music to accompany poems written by U.S. Presidents and their families.
+The collection includes music written by Madison after his return to the U.S. in 1931 when he began writing music to accompany poems written by U.S. Presidents and their families.
 The collection also includes songs for the play Out of the Blue by Leslie Hollingsworth.
-In 1942, Maury Madison was noted as living in Winchester, KY, when four of his songs were copyrighted: "We Shall Win" w Douglas McArthur and melody #23599; "Bataan Went Out Fighting" w Douglas McArthur #14933; "Glorious Old Banner" w William McKinley #10762; and "Harbor in Hawaii" #6287 [source: Catalog of Copyright Entries, Part 3, Musical Compositions, New Series, v.
+In 1942, Maury Madison was noted as living in Winchester, KY when four of his songs were copyrighted: "We Shall Win" w Douglas McArthur and melody #23599; "Bataan Went Out Fighting" w Douglas McArthur #14933; "Glorious Old Banner" w William McKinley #10762; and "Harbor in Hawaii" #6287 [source: Catalog of Copyright Entries, Part 3, Musical Compositions, New Series, v.
 37, Part 1, First Half of 1942, Nos.
 1-5].

-By 1920, William Renick and his mother were living in Los Angeles, CA. They both applied for passports in 1920 to visit Europe, and both returned to the U.S. on August 9, 1920, aboard the Kaiserin Auguste Victoria [source: List of United States Citizens (for the Immigration Authorities), p.
+By 1920, William Renick and his mother were living in Los Angeles.
+They both applied for passports in 1920 to visit Europe, both returning to the U.S. on August 9, 1920 aboard the Kaiserin Auguste Victoria [source: List of United States Citizens (for the Immigration Authorities), p.
 11, No. 3].
-William Renick and his mother traveled together, making several trips to Europe during the 1920s.
+William Renick and his mother traveled together making several trips to Europe during the 1920s.
 His mother, Anna E. Renick Smith, died in Winchester, KY on March 17, 1956 [source: Kentucky Death Index].
-William Renick Smith also died in Winchester, KY, September 30, 1961 [source: Kentucky Death Index].
+William Renick Smith also died in Winchester, September 30, 1961 [source: Kentucky Death Index].
 William Renick Smith and his parents are buried in the Paris Cemetery in Paris, KY.
 No official documents have been found that indicate William Renick Smith [Maury Madison] was African American.